Textile finishing

 - makes them soil-resistant, shrink-proof, flame-retardant, etc.

 The activity of textile finishing is either integrated into a textile mill or carried out by independent specialist suppliers (contract finishers).
-Via textile finishing, colour and additional functionalities are added to a textile product.
+Via textile finishing, colour and additional functionality are added to a textile product.

 Best available techniques

-Chemicals essential for textile finishing
+Chemicals crucial for textile finishing

 Key figures | |